-- Papa John's is no longer the official pizza of the NFL.

 "The NFL and Papa John's have made a mutual decision to shift from their official league sponsorship to a focus on partnerships with 22 local NFL teams, presence in broadcast and digital media, and key personalities in the sport," the league and company said in a joint statement.

 The company will continue to invest in the NFL through its local-market deals with 22 teams.
 The company will no longer have presence at the league's big events, including the draft and the Super Bowl, which will be given to the new pizza sponsor.
 The league is expected to have a replacement before the 2018 season begins.

-It was nearly four months ago that Papa John's founder John Schnatter, then also the CEO, said that players who staged protests during the national anthem hurt the business.
+It was nearly four months ago that Papa John's founder John Schnatter, then also the CEO, said players who staged protests during the national anthem hurt business.
 The company pulled the NFL shield off its commercials during game broadcasts and took the shield off its pizza boxes.